cloudbiskuit/notefort/README.md

 Vertical Pod Autoscaler (VPA) and Horizontal Pod Autoscaler (HPA) work together to optimize pod resource allocation and scaling.
 HPA adjusts the number of pod replicas based on CPU or memory utilization, ensuring optimal load distribution and availability.
 VPA, on the other hand, dynamically adjusts the resource requests and limits of individual pods based on usage, improving resource efficiency.

 NOTEFORT leverages both HPA and VPA.

+## Helm
+Helm is a package manager for Kubernetes that simplifies the deployment and management of applications by using Helm charts.
+It helps with versioning, rollbacks, and dependency management, making it easier to maintain and update applications in a Kubernetes cluster.

+NOTEFORT uses Helm Charts.

 ## Prometheus & Grafana
 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 It collects and stores metrics in a time-series database, allowing for real-time monitoring of applications and infrastructure.
 Grafana is an open-source visualization and analytics platform that integrates with Prometheus to display the collected metrics in customizable, interactive dashboards.